 You can bake the cookie bases up to 3 days in advance and store them, unfilled, in an airtight container.
 Before serving, fill them with the chocolate hazelnut spread, top with the raspberries, and you’ll be ready to go.

-- 1/3 cup cocoa powder (I use dark cocoa powder)
+- 1/3 cup unsweetened cocoa powder (I use dark or dutch process )

 - 1/2 teaspoon kosher salt